-Solicitors
+Solicitors Stevens & Bolton

-Stevens & Bolton Wey House, Farnham Road, Guildford Surrey GU1 4YD
+Wey House, Farnham Road, Guildford

+Surrey GU1 4YD

+Eversheds Sutherland

-Eversheds Sutherland 1 Wood St, London EC2V 7WS
+1 Wood St, London EC2V 7WS

-Trustees' Report
+Trustees Report

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 15 June 2017 to 31 August 2018.
-The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2018 to 31 August 2019.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The Trust operates an academy which specialises in academic and vocational courses for 16-19 year olds.
-During the year it has had c1320 students enrolled.
-In addition, the academy has a number of part time courses (predominantly English For Speakers of Other Languages) which serve the local community and currently have c 350 students enrolled on a part time basis.
+The academy trust operates an academy which specialises in academic and vocational courses for 16-19 year olds.
+During the year it had 1422 students enrolled.
+In addition, the academy trust has a number of part-time courses (predominantly English for Speakers of Other Languages) which serve the local community and currently have 300 students enrolled on a part-time basis.

-The conversion to a Single Academy Trust on 1st September 2017 involved the transfer of identifiable assets and liabilities and all operations of the college for £nil consideration.
-The asset and liabilities transferred on conversion from Woking College to the Academy trust have been valued at their fair value.
+The conversion to a single academy trust on 1 September 2017 involved the transfer of identifiable assets and liabilities valued at fair value and all operations of the College for £nil consideration.